 We recommend to run the MP option on the out-file to delete all superfluous median vectors and links which are not contained in the shortest trees in the network (Calculate Network menu / Optional Postprocessing / MP Calculation / Network containing all shortest trees, and list of some shortest trees sufficient to generate this network / Start / Open Network output file [out]).
-The MP results are saved as .sto file format.
-Note that for some data sets the MP option may take a very long time to run (up to several days); in this case, kill the MP option.
+The MP results are saved as \.sto file format.

 The sto-file can be opened, viewed and analysed in the Draw Network option (See Fig 32, first menu line), or in the Network Publisher software (Fig. 33).
 Alternatively, the out-file can be opened.
-Save a screen snap (bmp) or a vector graphic (emf/wmf) of the network.
+Save a screen snap (bmp) or - from Network Publisher only - a vector graphic (emf/wmf/pdf) of the network.